openvinotoolkit/geti-sdk/README.md

 This repository also contains a set of (tutorial style) Jupyter [notebooks](notebooks/README.md) that demonstrate how to use the SDK.
-We highly recommend checking them out to give you a flying start with the package.
+We highly recommend checking them out to get a feeling for use cases for the package.

-# Installation
+## Installation
 I recommend using an environment manager such as [Anaconda](https://www.anaconda.com/products/individual) or [venv](https://docs.python.org/3/library/venv.html) to create a new